mohsinkaleem/useful-chrome-extensions/tab-manager/README.md

 5. **Auto-Group**: New tabs matching configured rules will be automatically grouped
 6. **Hibernate**: Click "Hibernate Inactive Tabs" to free up memory
 7. **Media**: Playing tabs appear in the Media section with quick controls
-8. **Resource Monitor**: Click "View Details →" on the resource overview to open the detailed monitoring page with top consumers and actions
+8. **Resource Monitor**: Click "📊 Details" to open the compact resource monitoring page
+9. **Load More**: Click "Load More" in resource monitor to reveal additional tabs (loads 10 at a time)
+10. **Jump to Tab**: Use the → button next to any tab in the resource list to switch to it instantly

 ## Customization